mlabarrere/webcam-recognition/README.md

 python train_reco.py
 ```

-The prompt will tell you things like:
+The prompt will show you things like:

 ```
 Preparing data...